gbrrestoration/rrap-mds-knowledge-hub/information-system/digital-object-identifiers.md

 ___
 ### Minting
-Minting a digital identifier is the process of requesting a unquie number from a Handle Service and associating it with a Uniform Resource Locator (URL), a unique sequence of characters that identifies a logical or physical resource used by web technologies..
+Minting a digital identifier is the process of requesting a unquie number from a Handle Service and associating it with a Uniform Resource Locator (URL), a unique sequence of characters that identifies a logical or physical resource used by web technologies.

+As part of using the **Data Store** functionality to registry a dataset a Handle Identifier is minted and will associated with the dataset metadata.

 ___
 ### What can I do with a Handle identifier?
 The identifier can be used to persistently find a digital resource.
 Over time a URL may change as digital assesets are relocated.
-However the Handle record which is made up of the identifier and the URL that can be maintained by updating the URL to point to the new location.
+In this scenario the URL Handle record which is made up of the identifier and the URL that can be maintained by updating the URL to point to the new location.